-As discussed in Note 1, the financial statements present only the Building Fund specific to Measure M General Obligation Bonds, and are not intended to present fairly the financial position and changes in financial position of Los Rios Community College District in conformity with accounting principles generally accepted in the United States of America
+As discussed in Note 1, the financial statements of the Building Fund specific to Measure M General Obligation Bonds, are intended to present fairly the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of Los Rios Community College District as of June 30, 2019, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.